-City Dental Clinic located in Chiswell Street, London provides private dental treatment to patients of all ages.
+Walnut Dental Centre is in Milton Keynes and provides private treatment to patients of all ages.

 There is level access for people who use wheelchairs and pushchairs.
-Car parking spaces for patients with disabled badges are available near the practice.
+Car parking spaces, including some for patients with disabled badges, are available near the practice.